This post is also available in: Português

-But in individual messages, especially from companies, the text changes, to long written ones with an exemption from liability.
+But in individual messages, especially from companies, the text changes to long texts with an exemption from liability.
 I, and perhaps you, most of the time, ignore them unconsciously.

 Legal notice use cases in emails

-The main reason most companies use legal notice in the email is that they have seen others doing it somewhere.
+Most companies use legal notice in the email because they have seen others doing it somewhere.
 It probably started with a company that wanted to stand out (marketing), so in the long run, it became a role model for other companies, picking on the suggestion, and doing that too.
 For those who have been using the internet since the early days, they certainly know that the trend has been around for some time.

 Even with the advancement of technology and legal knowledge, new and old companies do not appear to diminish the use of these exemptions.
 While many would argue that they are using exceptions to protect themselves in legal battles, let’s look at some of how a legal disclaimer can be useful.

 1. Protection of confidentiality

 Sometimes confidential information can be sent by email, and anyone can have access to those emails at the other end.
 In other cases, these emails may have been sent to the wrong address.
 With a disclaimer, this organization can protect the information from being leaked when viewed by another individual than the intended recipient.

 An employer is hugely responsible for the actions of its employees.
 If the organization states in the notice that it has given clear instructions to employees not to send harmful content via the email platform, the organization would be further distanced from the actions of the sender if a problem arises.
 In this way, they are better protected against litigation.